michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0145.md

 ### Definition
 - v: command against
 ### Family
-prohibit: prohibited, prohibiting, prohibition, prohibitive, prohibits+;prohibition: prohibitionist, prohibitions;prohibitionist: prohibitionists;prohibitive: prohibitively
+- prohibit: prohibited, prohibiting, prohibition, prohibitive, prohibits+
+- prohibition: prohibitionist, prohibitions
+- prohibitionist: prohibitionists
+- prohibitive: prohibitively
 ### Examples
 - The measure also prohibits limits the OCE’s jurisdiction to the previous three Congresses, aligning its statute of limitations to the Ethics Committee’s.
 - The manual adds, “Cruel, inhuman and degrading treatment is prohibited.”